NerakYami/VBA-content/VBA/Excel-VBA/articles/workbook-connections-property-excel.md

 ## Example

-The following example rereshes the OBDC and OLEDB connections of the active workbook.
+The following example refreshes the OBDC and OLEDB connections of the active workbook.

 ```vb
 ActiveWorkbook.Connections(1).ODBCConnection.Refresh